 - Individual (1:1) Personalization – Finding an individual approach to each client using MA and AI technologies.
 Customization is still the core, but this level helps to move beyond the boundary of the first two.
 Personalization helps to scale up the results and reach every existing customer with an individual message.

-As we can see, eliminating manual labor was the main trend that AI brought in 2018.
-Along with this, we can also expect the mass personalization of web browsing experiences that was typically applied only for e-commerce websites back in 2015.
+As we can see, eliminating manual labor was the main trend that AI brought in recent years.
+Along with this, we can also expect the mass personalization of web browsing experiences that was typically applied only for e-commerce websites in the past.
 Let’s take a peek now.

 Trend 2: Integration of Instant Messengers into Communications

-According to the Communications Market Report 2017, the WhatsApp messenger was used by half (50%) of the surveyed demographics, 61% used Facebook, and Snapchat was used by 28% of people.
+According to the Communications Market Report, the WhatsApp messenger was used by half (50%) of the surveyed demographics, 61% used Facebook, and Snapchat was used by 28% of people.
 That represents 10.1 million unique visitors.

 Some brands are already actively integrating these instant messengers into their applications and letting their marketing efforts benefit from such popularity.
 For instance, Pizza Express has been using Facebook messenger since 2017 for reserving tables at their restaurants: